paritytech/polkadot/roadmap/implementers-guide/src/runtime/parainherent.md

     1. Invoke `Disputes::provide_multi_dispute_data`.
     1. If `Disputes::is_frozen`, return and set `Included` to `Some(())`.
     1. If there are any created disputes from the current session, invoke `Inclusion::collect_disputed` with the disputed candidates.
 Annotate each returned core with `FreedReason::Concluded`.
     1. The `Bitfields` are first forwarded to the `Inclusion::process_bitfields` routine, returning a set of freed cores.
-Provide a `Scheduler::core_para` as a core-lookup to the `process_bitfields` routine.
+Provide the number of availability cores (`Scheduler::availability_cores().len()`) as the expected number of bits and a `Scheduler::core_para` as a core-lookup to the `process_bitfields` routine.
 Annotate each of these freed cores with `FreedReason::Concluded`.
     1. For each freed candidate from the `Inclusion::process_bitfields` call, invoke `Disputes::note_included(current_session, candidate)`.
     1. If `Scheduler::availability_timeout_predicate` is `Some`, invoke `Inclusion::collect_pending` using it and annotate each of those freed cores with `FreedReason::TimedOut`.
     1. Combine and sort the dispute-freed cores, the bitfield-freed cores, and the timed-out cores.